crdoconnor/strictyaml/docs/why/turing-complete-schema.md

 ---
-title: Why does StrictYAML make you define a schema in Python - a turing complete language?
+title: Why does StrictYAML make you define a schema in Python - a Turing-complete language?
 ---

-StrictYAML defines schemas in Python (i.e. turing complete) code.
+StrictYAML defines schemas in Python (i.e. Turing-complete) code.
 For example:

 ```python
 Map({"name": Str(), "email": Str()})